go-goyave/filter/README.md

 - Fields are pre-processed and clients cannot request fields that don't exist.
 This prevents database errors.
 If a non-existing field is required, it is simply ignored.
 The same goes for sorts and joins.
 It is not possible to request a relation that doesn't exist.
 - Foreign keys are always selected in joins to ensure associations can be assigned to parent model. *(WIP)*

+## Model recommendations

+- Use `json:",omitempty"` on all model fields.
+- Use `json:"-"` on foreign keys.
+- Use `*null.Time` from the [`gopkg.in/guregu/null.v4`](https://github.com/guregu/null) library instead of `sql.NullTime`.
+- Don't use `gorm.Model` and add the necessary fields manually.
+You get better control over json struct tags this way.
+- Use pointers for nullable relations and nullable fields that implement `sql.Scanner` (such as `null.Time`).

 ## License

 `goyave.dev/filter` is MIT Licensed.
 Copyright (c) 2021 Jérémy LAMBERT (SystemGlitch)